 So be brave – make a decision and help, as there’s usually only a few minutes to provide first aid.

 Refresh your knowledge.
-The test by the Swiss Samaritans (in German) takes just five minutes – but knowledge of first aid could save lives in an emergency:
+The test by the Samaritans Switzerland (in German) takes just five minutes – but knowledge of first aid could save lives in an emergency:

 As a partner of the Swiss Red Cross, Helsana is committed to ensuring that as many people as possible can perform first aid at any time.
-For customers who have COMPLETA outpatient supplementary insurance, Helsana now covers 75% or a maximum of CHF 200 per calendar year of the cost of selected courses run by the Swiss Samaritans, a Swiss Red Cross rescue organisation.
+For customers who have COMPLETA outpatient supplementary insurance, Helsana now covers 75% or a maximum of CHF 200 per calendar year of the cost of selected courses run by the Samaritans Switzerland, a Swiss Red Cross rescue organisation.